kiali/openshift-servicemesh-plugin/README.md

 ### Generating Documentation

-You can generate reference documentation for the OSSMPlugin CRD by running `make gen-crd-doc`.
+You can generate reference documentation for the OSSMConsole CRD by running `make gen-crd-doc`.
 The generated markdown document will be found in `operator/_output/crd-docs/` and can be used for publishing on a Hugo-generated doc site such as https://kiali.io.

 ## Molecule tests